elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 ![Run a notebook pipeline locally or on Kubeflow Pipelines](doc/images/notebook_pipeline_local_and_remote.png)

 In this tutorial you will learn how to create a pipeline and run it on Kubeflow Pipelines.
-Take a look at the [Hello World tutorial](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world) to learn how to run notebook pipelines locally in JupyterLab.
+Two additional tutorials are available that illustrate the process for pipeline execution [locally in JupyterLab ](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world) and [on Apache Airflow](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world_apache_airflow).

 ### Prerequisites